rnagear/miRNA-reference/tables/readme.md

     - data used to train the machine learning models to classify miRNA:target interactions
     - columns: Type (as above), the remaining columns (diana, mirmap, mirtarget, mirza_U, paccmit, targetscan_C, targetscan_NC) correspond to the prediction scores of the input algorithms (see associated publication for further details).
-The \_U suffix indicated the union set of all MIRZA predictions, tne \_C and \_NC indicate the TargetScan conserved, and non-conserved interactions respectively.
+The \_U suffix indicates the union set of all MIRZA predictions, tne \_C and \_NC indicate the TargetScan conserved, and non-conserved interactions respectively.

   * `test_data.txt`